How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 Welcome to a brand new series called, Go Serverless.
 Unlike the previous series, this is going to be a short one and fully focused on doing hands-on app development.

-With this series, we will develop a serverless
+With this series, we will develop a serverless application using, Gatsbyjs, Netlify, and FaunaDB.

 The series will be delivered in three articles,